Epimediums – Growing Tips, Care & Cultivation

 Epimediums are often championed for dry shady sites, but we would recommend that you are likely to get better results with a semi-shaded site with good quality soil that is well drained, but does not dry out.

 The origins of the “dry site” tradition can be found in the history of these plants coming to the attention of Northern European gardeners.
 Until the 1980s most of the Epimediums that were commonly available were collected from either Continental Europe or North America, where they can be found growing in drier conditions.
-Examples of these are Epimedium rubrum, E. perralchicum and E. versicolor.
-However, in more recent years collections have benefited from an increasing availability of species and cultivars of Chinese origin.
+Examples of these are Epimedium rubrum, E. perralderianum and E. versicolor.
+Epimedium “Sulphureum” is long known as an effective ground cover plant.
+However, in more recent years collections have benefited from an increasing availability of species and cultivars of Chinese and Japanese origin.
 These, often showy Epimediums prefer more dappled shade and fertile friable moisture-retentive soil, which is well drained over the wet winter months.
 We recommended that these Epimediums should be planted in a sheltered location and kept watered during their first year and covered in a good mulch or organic matter such as leafmould through the winter.

 Epimediums spread via woody rhizomes located just below the soil.
 Their rooting habit can be split into two groups: the fast spreaders; and the clumpers, which are slow to spread.
+We also have at least one cultivar “Simple Beauty” which likes to run free, without being invasive.
 Division is generally best after flowering, for both groups.
 The tight clumping forms make good ground cover, but tend to be more difficult to divide.
 A sharp pair of pointed nosed secateurs or scissors may prove beneficial, although an old sharp kitchen knife might prevent damage to your valuable gardening equipment.
 The roots from all divisions should be cut back to about 10cm in length and at least two thirds of the foliage should be left on the divided plant to encourage it to produce new roots.

 Epimediums do best in fresh nutrient rich soil.
 The spreading forms such as E. perralderianum, E. sempervirens and E. x warleyense tend to make their own way into fresh soil and are easy to lift and divide.
 However, the clumping forms such as E. acuminatum, E. davidii, E. diphyllum, E. franchetti, E. grandiflorum and E. x youngianum, will benefit from being lifted, divided and replanted into fresh soil, every three to four years, to prevent congestion of the roots and to keep the plant healthy.